Design rules for controlling active topological defects

-In the simple case of constant activity, it is well-known that $+1/2$ defects self-propel along their polarity with nonzero flow at their core (${\bf u}_0^+\propto \alpha\hat{{\bf e}}$) while three-fold symmetric $-1/2$ defects don't (${\bf u}_0^-={\bf 0}$) \cite{doostmohammadi2018active,shankar2022topological}, highlighting the importance of defect rotational symmetry for its motion.
-For a generic activity profile, because the active stress $\vec{\sigma}^a$ is bilinear in activity ($\alpha$, the control) and the nematic texture (${\bf Q}$, the state), the combined symmetry of the two fields dictates the nature of local flow.
-As Eq.~\ref{u} is linear and any arbitrary activity pattern can be Taylor expanded in space, we consider elementary polynomial activity profiles and characterize their rotational symmetries (see SI for details).
-For planar rotations, this is simply achieved by noting that an s-fold symmetric object in 2D can be assigned an integer symmetry-index $s$, so for instance, while constant activity $\alpha=\alpha_0$ has $s=0$ (isotropic), a linear profile $\alpha\propto x$ has $s=1$ (polar) and a quadratic profile $\alpha\propto x^2-y^2$ has $s=2$ (nematic).
-The rotational symmetry of isolated defect textures can be similarly quantified with $s=1$ for $+1/2$ defects and $s=3$ for $-1/2$ defects.
+{Both $\pm1/2$ defects are distinguished by the geometry of their local nematic texture; comet-shaped $+1/2$ defects have a polarity captured by a unit vector $\hat{\b{e}}$ (Fig.~\ref{fig1}B, left), while triangular $-1/2$ defects have a three-fold symmetry captured by a unit complex triatic parameter $\Theta_3$ (Fig.~\ref{fig1}B, right) \cite{vromans2016orientational,tang2017orientation}; see SI for details.} In the simple case of constant activity, it is well-known that $+1/2$ defects self-propel along their polarity with nonzero flow at their core ($\b{u}_0^+\propto \alpha\hat{\b{e}}$) while three-fold symmetric $-1/2$ defects do not ($\b{u}_0^-=\b{0}$) \cite{doostmohammadi2018active,shankar2022topological}, highlighting the importance of defect rotational symmetry for its motion.
+For a generic activity profile, because the active stress $\vec{\sigma}^a$ is bilinear in activity ($\alpha$, the control) and the nematic texture ($\b{Q}$, the state), the combined symmetry of the two fields dictates the nature of local flow.
+Euclidean isometries of the plane that leave the origin (defect core) fixed are characterized by the orthogonal group $\mathsf{O}(2)$ and all its discrete dihedral subgroups $\mathsf{D}_n$ (i.e., the symmetries of an $n$-sided regular polygon).
+We thus expand the activity in terms of angular Fourier harmonics ($\alpha(\b{r})=\sum_{n}\tilde{\alpha}_n(r)e^{in\phi}$, $\phi$ is the polar angle) which offer a natural basis with definite $n$-fold dihedral symmetry.
+The rotational symmetry of 2D nematic defects can be similarly quantified.
+Defect textures with topological winding $\nu$ can be assigned an integer symmetry index $s=2|1-\nu|$ \cite{tang2017orientation} corresponding to their dihedral symmetry group $\mathsf{D}_s$.
+As expected, $+1/2$ defects have $s=1$ and $-1/2$ defects have $s=3$.